 Please make sure you have secure privacy settings on your facebook account.
 It is advisable to not post photos of your children, especially in clearly identifiable school uniform, or post information about them such as their name, school, interests.
 The GPS location of photos can be tracked and there are unfortunately people out there who are actively looking for vulnerable people.

 Visit Think u Know for tips on keeping you and your family safe online https://www.thinkuknow.co.uk/parents/

-NEW YEAR, NEW DEVICES - SETTING THE BOUNDARIES TO HELP KEEP YOUR CHILDREN SAFE ONLINE.
+NEW DEVICES - SETTING THE BOUNDARIES TO HELP KEEP YOUR CHILDREN SAFE ONLINE.